grabbeh/OTTGNaaS/README.md

 TO DO:

 - [ ] Replace Google Cloud Vision API with Tesseract.js
-- [ ] Match length of terms snippet with size of speech bubble
+- [ ] More gracefully match length of terms snippet with size of speech bubble